jnunezt/apigee-opdk-ansible/README-install-prerequisites-platform.md

     cd installations/{{ type infrastructure }}/{{ type installation }}
     ansible-galaxy install -r requirements.yml -f

-Once the pre install are installed you can invoke the install process as follows:
+Once the roles are installed you can invoke the pre install process as follows:

-    ansible-playbook install.yml
+    ansible-playbook pre-install.yml

 ### Executing Portions of the Installation
 It is necessary to many times only execute a portion of the overall installation script.
 This has been enabled by the